 21 July London Free School of Applied Critical and Feminist Theory (Room 243, Senate House, School of Advanced Study, University of London, Malet Street, London, WC1E 7HU)

 Talking about representations of sexuality and gender.
-The programme also includes Emma Dabiri, Clare Hemmings, Sumi Madhok, Sophie Mayer, Rahul Rao, Celia Roberts and many others.
+The programme includes Emma Dabiri, Clare Hemmings, Sumi Madhok, Sophie Mayer, Rahul Rao, Celia Roberts and many others.
 More information/bookings here.